DuckDB Quacks Arrow: A Zero-copy Data Integration between Apache Arrow and DuckDB

 Here we demonstrate in a simple benchmark the performance difference between querying Arrow datasets with DuckDB and querying Arrow datasets with Pandas.
 For both the Projection and Filter pushdown comparison, we will use Arrow tables.
 That is due to Pandas not being capable of consuming Arrow stream objects.

-For the NYC Taxi benchmarks, we used the scilens diamonds configuration and for the TPC-H benchmarks, we used an m1 MacBook Pro.
+For the NYC Taxi benchmarks, we used a server in the SciLens cluster and for the TPC-H benchmarks, we used a MacBook Pro with an M1 CPU.
 In both cases, parallelism in DuckDB was used (which is now on by default).

 Projection Pushdown